matihost/monorepo/terraform/gcp/gke/README.md

 # but limits access only from this laptop public ip
 make apply

-# populate kubecotx with credentials to cluster
+# opens tunnel via bastion, export HTTP_PROXY=http://localhost:8888 to use it in the shell
-gcloud container clusters get-credentials shared-dev --zone us-central1-a
+make open-tunnel

-# opens tunnel via bastion hpst, export HTTP_PROXY=http://localhost:8888 to use it in the shell
+# creates ~/.kube/config context to for GKE cluster
-make setup-tunnel-via-bastion
+make setup-kubecontext

 # create GKE cluster w/o public IP for Master Kube API
 make ACCESS_FROM_LAPTOP=false